andykorth/Pencil.Gaming/README.md

 Pencil.Gaming
 =============
-Pencil.Gaming is a gaming library for C#, providing support for OpenGL, GLFW and OpenAL.
+Pencil.Gaming is a gaming library for C#, providing support for OpenGL, GLFW, OpenAL and Lua.
 It's a stable, cross-platform, open-source (some prefer the term "free") alternative to libraries like XNA, which has pretty much died now, OpenTK, which hasn't been updated for about a year, and SharpDX, which is not cross-platform.
 A feature that Pencil.Gaming has over most other C# gaming libraries, is that users **do not need to install any redistributables!**

 The OpenGL implementation is based on the OpenTK source code.